Where premier talent and top companies connect and work together.

 Behind every successful veteran business owner is a story.
 Today, we share the story of Robert Casper, a veteran Navy Commander who today operates in the healthcare industry as an operations and strategy consultant.

-Robert Casper is a member of MBO Advantage and a 20-year veteran of the US Navy.
+Robert Casper is a 20-year veteran of the US Navy.
 Robert’s story started in New Jersey, where he was born and raised.
 Robert comes from a family steeped in service.
 “My Dad and one of my uncle’s served in the Marine Corps.
 Another Uncle served in the Air Force.
 My Grandfather served in the Army as a Tuskegee Airman.”

 When he wasn’t playing “Dungeons and Dragons” in the basement with his friends, Robert focused on his love of computers and coding, even securing a prestigious internship at Bell Labs/AT&T focusing on programming.
 After graduating from high school, Robert was admitted to the United States Naval Academy – beginning a 20-year career journey that would not just include advanced technologies, but also include tours to Japan and Korea on a mine-sweeper, a critical oversight assignment to restore the USS COLE, and an Arabian Gulf deployment on an aircraft carrier to integrate the maritime picture for the global war on terror – a truly formative and eye opening set of experiences for a technology enthusiast.